 If you paid for the demo you have access to our gear for the weekend.
-If you did not pay the demo fee, the gear is not included in the $40 registration fee.
-If you need gear and didn’t pay for the demo you can send us an email and we can add it to your registration.
-The preregistration demo fee is $40 but it will go up to $60 at the door so we’d suggest not waiting util you get to Munising.
+If you did not pay the demo fee, the gear is not included in the $65 registration fee.
+If you need gear and didn’t pay for the demo you can add it to your registration at the check in when you arrive.

 Every morning after the classes get gear (See event schedule) we start checking out demo gear for the day.
 You’ll go to our demo room where our staff will get you fit with the equipment you need.
 The line can get quite long on Saturday and Sunday morning so showing up early and being patient goes a long way.
 You’ll be required to leave a credit card or drivers license in exchange for the gear.
 We have a limited number of helmets and harnesses so if you have your own we encourage you to bring it as we will certainly run out of these.
 If you don’t have these two critical pieces of gear, it may be a good idea to purchase one.
 They are discounted at our headquarters to make it more affordable.

 To speed up the demo process and get you more time on the ice we’ve made a few videos to ensure you get everything set before you head out into the cold.
 Please watch our videos on how to fit your boots and how to fit your crampons.